JasperHof/JasperHof.github.io/_docs/performance.md

 # Performance

-We assessed the performance of LDAK-KVIK based on run time, type 1 error and power.
-Both simulated data and UK Biobank data were used.
+We assessed the performance of LDAK-KVIK based on run time, type 1 error and power using both simulated data and data from the UK Biobank.

 <a id="runtime"></a>

 ## Run time of LDAK-KVIK

-We compared the run time and memory requirements of LDAK-KVIK with Bolt-LMM, Regenie, fastGWA and GCTA-LOCO when applied to 690k SNPs, using either 63k or 368k individuals.
-Note that Regenie and fastGWA were used for both quantitative and binary phenotypes, while BOLT-LMM and GCTA-LOCO were only applied to quantitative traits.
+We compared the run time and memory requirements of LDAK-KVIK with BOLT-LMM, Regenie, fastGWA and GCTA-LOCO when applied to 690k SNPs, using either 63k or 368k individuals.
+Regenie and fastGWA were used for both quantitative and binary phenotypes, while BOLT-LMM and GCTA-LOCO were only applied to quantitative traits.
 The results are presented in the table below:

 |   |                         |  63k individuals |   | 368k individuals  | |
 |---|-------------------------|---|---|---|---|